Stay connected for the latest pictures and tips from modular community

 The Flexpipe system is simple and requires mainly creativity.
 Concept ideas should be the responsibility of anyone who wants to make improvements.
 However, structure designs and assemblies should be verified by a qualified person.

-A good setup with dedicated space, storage, and the right tools will save you up to 30% of assembly time.
+Did you know that a good setup with dedicated space, storage, and the right tools will save you up to 30% of assembly time?

 Above Starter kits come with 1 detailed assembly plan that includes a Bill of Material (BOM).